Lyasan-byte/RecipeGrid/README.md

 # 🥘 RecipeGrid
 *A clean, modern recipe manager built with SwiftUI*

 **RecipeGrid** is a personal iOS app designed to help users collect, organize, and manage their favorite recipes.
-Built entirely in **SwiftUI**, it combines a sleek, dark-themed interface with practical functionality — from image selection to local data persistence.

 > This project was created as a learning exercise to deepen my understanding of modern SwiftUI patterns, data flow, and user experience design.